arkandias/geyser/README.md

    pnpm run preview
    ```

-Vite will use the environment file `client/.env` to set the environment variables described in [this section](#package-client).
+Vite will use the environment file `client/.env` to set the environment variables described in [Package client](#package-client).

 #### API Server Development